-Cynthia Koledo DeAlmeida has been principal oboe of the Pittsburgh Symphony since 1991, having previously served as associate principal oboe of the Philadelphia Orchestra for two years.
+Cynthia Koledo DeAlmeida was appointed by Lorin Maazel as principal oboe of the Pittsburgh Symphony Orchestra in 1991.
+For two years prior, she was associate principal oboe of the Philadelphia Orchestra under Riccardo Muti.

 She has been a member of the Music Academy faculty since 2002.